ocbe-uio/public-slides/README.md

 ## The `Presented` folder

-This folder contains the slides as they were seen by the public (or an updated version of them). **The files should be in a universal, unwritable format** such as .pdf or .html.
+This folder contains the slides as they were seen by the public (or an updated version of them). **The files should be in a universal, unwritable format** such as .pdf or a standalone .html.

 ## The `Source` folder